Aman-Dabral/APHC/README.md

     ```
     npm install
     ```
 - Create a .env file in backend directiory.
-Copy paste the values from [.env.example](/backend/.env.example) file of our repository.
+Copy paste the values from [.env.example](/backend/.env.example) file from our repository.
 Fill in the values supporting your project.
 - While being in backend directory go to command shell and run:
     ```
     sqlite3 database.db